 This interest has led to a substantial investment each year in new and refurbished railroad passenger cars in the United States.
-Over 600 cars are presently in operation in the United States, and new cars are being delivered at an annual rate of about 200 per year, representing an investment of the order of \$200 million.
+Over 600 cars are presently in operation in the United States, and new cars are being delivered at an annual rate of about 200 per year, representing an investment on the order of \$200 million.

 These purchases are likely to include car and truck designs new to the United States that offer potential benefits in the form of higher speed capability, improved comfort, greater passenger capacity, and reduced capital and operating costs.
 However, experience suggests that such new designs are vulnerable to performance problems when first placed into service, for example due to the car and truck encountering track or other operational conditions not considered in the design.
 To reduce the risk of such problems, it is desirable to perform engineering evaluations of truck performance prior to finalizing car and truck design for a particular application.
-Such evaluations are particularly appropriate when the car or truck embody novel features such as body tilt and radial trucks.
-Also it sometimes necessary to perform these evaluations to resolve safety problems with newly introduced truck and car designs.
+Such evaluations are particularly valuable when the cars or trucks embody novel features such as a tilt body or a radial truck.
+Also it is sometimes necessary to perform these evaluations to resolve safety problems with newly introduced truck and car designs.

 One class of engineering evaluation of rail passenger car performance involves the application of computer analysis tools to investigate the car and truck dynamics, including track-train interaction, ride quality and derailment safety.
-To perform such analyses, data are required on the arrangement of car truck used, on the mass and inertia of the car and truck components, and on truck suspension characteristics such as spring and damping rates.
+To perform such analyses, data are required on the arrangement of cars and trucks used, on the mass and inertia of the car and truck components, and on truck suspension characteristics such as spring and damping rates.

-At present much of this data are not readily available.
-Although a number of prior studies in this general area have been performed by agencies of the United States Department of Transportation, the data in these studies are either incomplete of out of date.
+At present much of these data is not readily available.
+Although a number of prior studies in this general area have been performed by agencies of the United States Department of Transportation, the data in these studies are either incomplete or outdated.
 This study was initiated to help fill the need for current truck and car data relevant to the analysis of rail passenger car and truck dynamics.

 The specific contents of this report are as follows:

-- A detailed discussion of the functions of a passenger car truck, and descriptions of the different mechanical arrangements used to perform the functions - Tabulations and descriptions of the present population of railroad passenger cars in the United States. - Detailed engineering data, as available, on selected major and distinctive passenger car trucks used in the United States.
+- A detailed discussion of the functions of a passenger car truck, and descriptions of the different mechanical arrangements used to perform the functions. - Tabulations and descriptions of the present population of railroad passenger cars in the United States. - Detailed engineering data, as available, on selected major and distinctive passenger car trucks used in the United States.
 Major and distinctive means trucks that are widely used or may be widely used in the future, and which have a distinctive arrangement of major components and their interconnections.

-The discussion of passenger car truck functions and design alternatives starts with a definition of the principal technical terms used to describe trucks and railroad operating conditions.
-Then the primary truck functions are described:
+The discussion of passenger car truck functions and design alternatives begins with a definition of the principal technical terms used to describe trucks and railroad operating conditions.
+Following this, the primary truck functions are described:

 - To support the rail vehicle by providing adequate load paths from the car body to the track for vertical, lateral and longitudinal loads.
 These load paths react gravitational, acceleration, braking and guidance forces applied to the car. - To guide the vehicle along the track without incurring wheel to rail forces and force combinations that could lead to a risk of unacceptable track damage or derailment.
-The requirement usually means avoiding dynamic instability and the generation of excessive forces in curves. - To isolate the carbody from track irregularities, so as to give the car occupants an acceptably comfortable ride, and to maintain vehicle-track loads within acceptable limits.
+The requirement usually means avoiding dynamic instability and the generation of excessive forces in curves. - To isolate the car body from track irregularities, so as to give the car occupants an acceptably comfortable ride, and to maintain vehicle-track loads within acceptable limits.